How much of your budget should you put toward landscaping for your commercial property?

 This is critical to your customers’ first impression.
 Is it weed free?
 Clean?
 Are there opportunities here for green space?
 Flower beds?
 Small trees for shade?

 It’s easy to neglect your parking lots.
 Our advice: Don’t.
+You can use native plants that require less attention and will easily thrive in your parking lots.

 Spring And Fall Clean-Up